nqzero/PUPL/PUPL-FAQ.md

 ### why not free or open source software ?
-i've written a database software and i'm hoping to use this license for it
+i wrote a database engine and i'm hoping to use this license for it

-ultimately, i'm hoping to return a profit on the time i've invested and continue to invest in creating the database. for some products, open source can be a profitable path, typically by charging for support or hosting the software or as marketing for consulting services. however, for some useful products, these paths don't seem to work well even though the software product is widely used. this license is an assurance that if my software is widely adapted, i'll make money
+i invested and continue to invest a fair amount of time and money in creating the database, in the hope of returning a profit on my investment. for some products, open source can be a profitable path, eg by charging for support or hosting the software or as marketing for consulting services. however, for some useful products, these paths don't seem to work well even though the software product is widely used. this license is an assurance that if my software is widely used, i'll make money

-further, it enables me to develop the software to maximize usefulness, as opposed to maximize the need for support services
+further, it enables me to develop the software to maximize usefulness, as opposed to maximize the need for support services or some other indirect path to profit

 i don't know that this license is the right one, but i feel there exists potential for a license in this space that balances creator profits with user freedom

 ### why not a (traditional) proprietary license ?
-such licenses discourage adoption and use by making it hard for a user or ISV to predict future costs. due to the investment in adopting a software or building products on it, users and ISVs are locked into it. the developer can increase the price of additional copies of the software or charge arbitrary prices far above actual costs for adding features or fixing bugs (even security bugs). while i don't intend to charge prices in this way, it would be foolish for a prospective customer to invest in software without assurances that the developer won't abuse this investment in the future. this license attempts to provide that assurance and stimulate adoption
+such licenses discourage adoption and use by making it hard for a user or ISV to predict future costs. due to the investment in adopting a software or building products on it, users and ISVs are locked in. the developer can increase the price of additional copies of the software or charge arbitrary prices far above actual costs for adding features or fixing bugs (even security bugs). while i don't intend to charge prices in this way, it would be foolish for a prospective user to adopt a software without assurances that the developer won't abuse this lockin in the future. this license attempts to provide that assurance and stimulate adoption

+# Risks and protections for users that adopt software licensed under these terms

-### if my business adopts this software, can the price increase later (if my usage stays the same) ?
+### if my business adopts software under this license, can the price increase later (if my usage stays the same) ?
 if you pay the sale (as opposed to full) price, then the sale price could increase if you pay the full price, then each year you use the product you'll pay that same price (even with lapses) if you pay the lifetime price, then you don't have to pay again

-### if my usage increases, will additional use-licenses cost more than i paid initially ?
+### if my usage of software licensed under these terms increases, will additional use-licenses cost more than i paid initially ?
-the price may increase. however, you'll never pay more than the strike price for a per-annum use-license. in addition, if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price. these rules are intended to protect you if you scale
+in general, the price may increase. however, you'll never pay more than the strike price for a per-annum use-license. in addition, if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price. these rules are intended to protect you if you scale

 ### should my company (an end user) pay full price or the sale price
-if you think that you're likely to use the software long term, then you may want to pay full price. your investment in learning the software and building tools upon it is probably higher than the full price, and paying full price means your price won't increase and hedges against future scale. it will also help pay for future development, which will benefit you
+if you think that you're likely to use the software long term, then you may want to pay full price. your investment in learning the software and building tools upon it is probably higher than the full price, and paying full price means your price won't increase and hedges against future scale. it will also help pay for future development, which you may want to encourage

 ### if my business makes a product that builds on your software (the upstream), what will it cost ?